 Originally, expiration dates were an inventory tool and the numbers have more to do with quality than safety.

 Eating bad food is obviously not safe, but an expiration date is a marker for when the nutritional value will start to degrade.
 The food itself is still safe to eat, but it won’t taste as good and won’t be nearly as healthy.

 What Makes Ramen Noodles Go Bad?

-The manufacturing process for Ramen noodles involves dehydrating the noodles and seasonings.
+The manufacturing process for a packet of Ramen noodles involves dehydrating the noodles and seasonings.
 The noodles are also put through a deep-frying process to remove any moisture that wasn’t removed during dehydration.
 This means that they will eventually go bad, but what makes them go bad?

 We know that instant ramen is pre-cooked (fried) and dehydrated to remove moisture before being sealed in an airtight container/bag and that the seasoning(s) is also dehydrated.

 Improper storage can also pose a serious problem.
-Ramen noodles are meant to be stored in a cool, dry place in a sealed container/package.
-Exposure to moist/wet conditions may lead to the growth of bacteria and mold.
+Ramen noodles are meant to be stored in a cool, dry place in a sealed container / package.
+Exposure to moist or wet conditions may lead to the growth of bacteria and mold.

 How to Know Your Ramen has Gone Bad